-Introduction: Gena Philibert-Ortega is a genealogist and author of the book “From the Family Kitchen.”
-In this guest blog post, Gena shows how useful newspaper obituaries are for your family history research—and explains clues in obituaries that even some experienced genealogists might miss.
+Introduction: Gena Philibert-Ortega is a genealogist and author of the book “” In this guest blog post, Gena shows how useful newspaper obituaries are for your family history research—and explains clues in obituaries that even some experienced genealogists might miss.

 Obituaries are the newspaper articles that most genealogists cut their research teeth on.
 Even so, many genealogists don’t get all the information they could out of an obituary, or recognize the clues an obituary can provide for additional family searches.
 Could there be more to obituary research for an ancestor’s death than just finding the necessary documents?
 My resounding answer is YES!
 As you look at your ancestor’s obituary consider some of the following research tips.

 #1.
 Analyze Obituaries for Genealogy Clues

 When you conduct a genealogy obituary search, don’t stop at the death date, place, and the survivors.
 Analyze what is said that could point to other records or even additional articles.
 Of course there are, and can be mistakes in these documents but use your obituary research as a clue to other possible records.